-Engine blocks, are the home for, cylinders, crankcase, deck, oil galleries and water jackets.
+Engine blocks, are home for the, cylinders, crankcase, top deck, oil galleries and water jackets.

 So, this is where the crankshaft spins and the pistons, move up and down, in the cylinder bores.
 However, on many older engine designs, it also held the camshaft.

-Furthermore, Engine blocks, come in different configurations including, V Cylinder, Inline Cylinder and Opposed Cylinder designs.
+In addition, engine blocks, come in different configurations, including, V Cylinder, Inline Cylinder and Opposed Cylinder Designs.

 Components Of An Engine Block Include: